REACT: Resilience Enhancement through Acceptance and Commitment Training

 Develop and test a brief psychological intervention to enhance resilience and optimize readiness in U.S. military personnel.

 Although resiliency is a recognized need for maintaining psychological health and readiness of military personnel, few studies have validated the existing resiliency enhancement programs utilized by the U.S. military.

-To address this need, a STRONG STAR team led by Alan Peterson, PhD (USAF Lt Col, Ret.), will work with the U.S. Army’s 3rd Security Force Assistance Brigade (3rd SFAB) at Fort Hood, Texas, to develop a resiliency-enhancing program.
+To address this need, a STRONG STAR team led by Alan Peterson, PhD (USAF Lt Col, Ret.), will work with the U.S. Army’s 3rd Security Force Assistance Brigade (3rd SFAB) at Fort Cavazos (formerly Fort Hood), Texas, to develop a resiliency-enhancing program.
 Members of 3rd SFAB train for deployment to serve as advisors to bolster the defenses of allied nations around the world.

 Strengthening the Ability to Endure Distress